Employer of Record & PEO in Vietnam

 - Because of structural or technological developments, economic reasons, or a merger or consolidation, the company needs to lay off personnel.

-Employers in Vietnam must provide employees with a minimum statutory notice period of 45 days if the contract is for an indefinite term and 30 days if the contract has a definite term.
+Employers must provide employees with a minimum statutory notice period of 45 days if the contract is for an indefinite term and 30 days if the contract has a definite term.

 Severance pay is available to employees who have worked for the company for more than 12 months.
 For each year working at the company, the severance amount is half a month’s salary.
 Salary is defined as the average monthly payment received by an employee over the previous six months, including all payments other than base wage.